turingschool/lesson_plans/ruby_03-professional_rails_applications/rales_engine.md

 Which would find all the merchants whose name matches this query.

 The finder should work with any of the attributes defined on the data type and always be case insensitive.

-#### Searching

-For your merchants, invoices, items, invoice items, and customers you need to build the search functionality defined below. `/merchants/` has been used as an example, but assume it applies to `/invoices/`, `/items/`, etc.

 #### Random